Aireontae Ersery: College career

 In Ersery's first two collegiate football seasons in 2020 and 2021, he played in two games, while making one start for Minnesota.
 In 2022, he started all 13 games for the Gophers, earning honorable mention all-Big Ten Conference recognition.
 In 2023, Ersery started all 13 games at left tackle for the Gophers and earned second-team all-Big 10 honors.

 Professional career

 Ersery was selected in the second round with the 48th pick in the 2025 NFL draft by the Houston Texans.
+On December 26, 2025, Ersery underwent surgery to repair a broken thumb, which caused him to miss the team's Week 17 game against the Los Angeles Chargers.